tanij/duckuments/docs/atoms_10_the_duckietown_project/20_guides/80_guide-editor.md

-# Guide for website editors  {status=draft}
+# Guide for website editors  {#guide-editors status=draft}

+TODO for Kirsten Bowser: Add here content from [here](https://docs.google.com/document/d/1FeM2fxHTFedzDBetrpZnRyO0Y6hiFBUvhAv_8Asr3eg/edit).

 An editor for the website is a person who can administer content.

 Your job is to help people publish content on the website.